If you want or need to improve your knowledge of open spaces and their protection, why not attend an Open Spaces Society training day?

 We provide a range of professional training to associations of local councils, national park authorities, and bodies and administrative groups with diversity of reach.

-- Works on common land and exemptions
+- Works on common land and greens

-- Process for exchange of common land
+- Deregistration and re-registration of common land

 “Excellent, presenters had a good and detailed grasp of the issues”